ASA-Deshpande/Simple-NO-SQL-DB-simulator/README.md

 # Simple-NO-SQL-DB-simulator

+Simulated CRUD operations of a No-SQL database in C++.
-Project done for IAS Hackathon
+Project done for IAS Hackathon, secured Second Runner Up Position